DaniloOliveira28/web-ufscar/secondClass/my-super-home/README.md

   Create the styles folder and import the foundation to the App.js

-# Step 10 - Add home component
+# Step 10 - Add home screen

-# Step 11 - Add search component
+# Step 11 - Add search screen

+# Step 12 - Add admin screen